Gambia army chief stands by embattled President Jammeh

 Over the weekend Gambian security agents closed three private radio stations, making it harder for the incoming government to communicate with its supporters.

-"It is a sign of weakness for any side of the political spectrum to resort to media closures rather than engagement to put one's position across," Barrow's office said on Wednesday in a statement.
+"It is a sign of weakness for any side of the political spectrum to resort to media closures rather than engagement to put one's position across," Barrow's office said on Wednesday in a statement that also called for the release of detainees.

-Writing by Joe Bavier and Aaron Ross; Editing by Gareth Jones and Dominic Evans
+Leaders of ECOWAS member nations have dismissed Jammeh's move to challenge his election defeat before Gambia's Supreme Court on Jan.
+10 and say they will attend Barrow's swearing-in this month.
+(Writing by Joe Bavier; Editing by Gareth Jones)